LightweightInTouch/iOSLocalizationManager/README.md

 - Swift and Objective-C convenient class generator
 - Descriptive methods naming ( Objective-C style )

+###Options
+- -w - work directory option.
+It is used as output directory for localization .lproj and code-generated classes
+- -f - localization file.
+It is used as seed for localization.
+- -p - programming language. `Omit it for ObjectiveC` or use `s(wift)? for swift`

+Example: `ruby ios_localization_manage.rb -w new_directory/ -f specs/localization_file.json -p s`

 ###Easy localization
 - Create a `localization.json` file